 That being said, we've all had those days when we get a random high blood sugar reading and we are not sure what caused it…or we forget to give insulin, or we eat a delicious dessert without realizing how much sugar is actually in it.

 For whatever reason, those out of the ordinary high blood sugar readings happen and need to be treated.
 No need to rush to the doctor for every high blood sugar reading though.
 There are some simple steps you can take to lower blood sugar fast.

 Watch for signs of high blood sugar

 You know the feeling: extreme thirst, sluggishness, nausea, blurred vision, a downright sick feeling.
 And your family or friends may tell you that extreme irritability is a major sign you need to check your blood sugar to see if it is high.
 The best thing to do is to catch it before it gets really high, or it will be harder to bring down quickly, causing havoc on your blood sugar readings for days.

-If you do not take insulin as a part of your treatment plan, following these tips can help lower your blood sugar.
+If you do not take insulin as a part of your treatment plan, these tips will show you how to lower your blood sugar fast.
 If you take insulin, you will first want to give the appropriate amount of insulin to correct the blood sugar.
 However, insulin still takes some time to take effect before bringing the blood sugar down.
 These tips will help you feel a bit better in the meantime.

-3 tips to naturally lower your blood sugar fast
+3 tips to lower your blood sugar fast

 1. Hydrate.
 The more water you drink, the better.
 Drink at least two glasses of water, one right after the other.
 Water helps flush out your system and stabilize the glucose in the bloodstream.